Wood Rot: Identify, Causes, Repair, and Prevention

 No, bleach does not kill wood rot.
 It may lighten surface stains and kill some surface mold, but it cannot penetrate deep enough to eliminate the fungi causing wood rotting.

-Can You Seal Rotting Wood?
+Can You Seal Rotted Wood?

-You can seal rotting wood, but only after stabilizing it.
+You can seal rotted wood, but only after stabilizing it.
 First, remove loose decay, then apply a wood hardener or epoxy consolidator to strengthen the damaged area, and then seal it with a waterproof wood sealer.
 Sealing without treating the rot traps moisture inside, allowing fungi to keep destroying the wood.
 Proper sealing works best when combined with moisture control and preventive waterproofing.

 Does Burning Wood Prevent Rot?

-Yes, burning wood surfaces using the Shou Sugi Ban technique can help prevent wood rotting.
+Yes, burning wood surfaces using the Shou Sugi Ban technique can help prevent wood rot.
 This method is used to slightly char the outer layer of wood, which makes it more resistant to moisture, fungi, and insects.

 The carbon layer acts as a natural barrier.
 However, this technique only protects the surface and doesn’t stop internal rot if the wood is exposed to prolonged dampness, poor drainage, or ground contact.